belgianbeer/traveltime/README.md

 Traveltime requires a minimum of four arguments.
 Time and time zone of origin, and time and time zone of destination.

 Note: It is the time zone that is specified, not the city name.
-For example, there is an airport in San Francisco, but specify Los Angeles for the time zone.
+For example, there is an airport in San Francisco, but specify "America/Los_Angeles" the time zone.
+The time zone can be specified in the same way as for [tzdiff](https://github.com/belgianbeer/tzdiff).

 If the arrival time is the next day or the day after next, specify +1 or +2 at the end.